NM-TAFE/dip-programming-prj-advanced-gui-architect/journals/journal_alex.md

 - [x] Committed to group repo

 ### Notes:
-Worked on a branch, 'feature/auditory-feedback'
+Worked on a branch named 'feature/auditory-feedback'
+I created an 'auditory-feedback.html' file where the progress will be audibly displayed to enable the program to read out the information.
-Added a function that makes a sound when pre-processing the video.
+Additionally, I added a function that triggers a sound during the pre-processing of the video.
+While waiting for the pre-processing to complete, I've temporarily inserted a placeholder duration of 15 seconds.
+However, this will be substituted with the actual progress of the pre-processing.